OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 ---
 title: Run Office Scripts with Power Automate
-description: How to get Office Scripts for Excel on the web working with a Power Automate workflow. ms.date: 06/22/2022 ms.localizationpriority: medium
+description: How to get Office Scripts for Excel working with a Power Automate workflow. ms.date: 10/01/2022 ms.localizationpriority: medium
 ---